30 steps towards company citizenship for the smaller business

 - Consider buying products and services from social enterprises, companies with a social purpose.
 You don’t have to compromise your standards or your wallet to buy from them! (‘Buy Social’).

 - Do you buy your energy from a ‘green’ provider?
 (They’re not as expensive as they used to be).
 Do your company’s vehicles pass the ‘low emissions zone’ test?
-Can you reduce vehicle usage?
+Can you reduce vehicle usage, perhaps by sharing with another company?

-- Don’t buy non-biodegradable ‘single use’ plastic cups, cutlery, straws, bags, etc. We’ve all seen The Blue Planet… At least, wash them and use them again!
-Saves money in the long run, too.
+- Don’t buy non-biodegradable ‘single use’ plastic cups, cutlery, straws, bags, etc. We’ve all seen The Blue Planet… At the very least, wash them and use them again!
+This saves money in the long run, too.

 Actions not Words

 - What does your company do that might help community groups?
-Legal advice, web site design, auditing, marketing or cycle maintenance could a small amount of pro bono work help others?
+Legal advice, web site design, auditing, marketing or cycle maintenance, perhaps.
+Could a small amount of pro bono work help others?
+(And it would boost your company’s reputation too).

 - Similarly you may have surplus goods: charities like In Kind Direct find homes for such products, even, for example, if incorrectly labelled.
 (Also Globechain).